kulics/koral/book-en/document.md

 ## Parameters
 Although functions can perform specific functions without any parameters, more often we need to be able to receive some input data, or can return data, or both, and this requires parameters to help us complete task.

-Very simple, we only need to declare the parameters using `id type`.
+Very simple, we only need to declare the parameters using `identifier type`.

 E.g:
 ```